Chlamydia & Gonorrhea

 The list of symptoms for the two STDs chlamydia and gonorrhea are similar.
 Here are just a few:

-If you experience any of these symptoms, see your doctor right away to get tested and treated.
+If you experience any of these symptoms, see your health care provider right away to get tested and treated.

-There is no reliable blood test that can detect the presence of chlamydia or gonorrhea, which means samples must be taken from the parts of your body that you have sex with.
-Tell your doctor about every part of your body that may have come in contact with chlamydia, gonorrhea, or any other STD.
+There is no reliable blood test that can detect the presence of chlamydia or gonorrhea, which means samples must be taken from the parts of your body used when you have sex.
+Tell your provider about every part of your body that may have come in contact with chlamydia, gonorrhea, or any other STD/STI.
 If you had oral sex, make sure your doctor swabs your throat.
 If you bottomed for anal sex, that means a swab of your anus—and so on.
 Although there is a swab test for the penis, your doctor will most likely test a sample of urine.
-However, urine tests do not detect infection of chlamydia or gonorrhea in your throat or anus.
+However, urine tests can’t detect infection of chlamydia or gonorrhea in your throat or anus.

-To be absolutely certain, ask your doctor about 3-site testing, which uses samples from your throat, penis, and anus to test for STDs.
+To be absolutely certain, ask your doctor about three-site testing, which uses samples from your throat, penis, and anus to test for STDs.

-Chlamydia and gonorrhea testing is often performed together, since people who have one infection often test positive for the other.
-Testing for chlamydia and gonorrhea can be performed soon after suspected exposure, yet the most accurate test results are generally two to three weeks after exposure.
+Are you sexually active?
+STDs/STIs are a risk at any age if you’re sexually active with more than one partner or if you and your partners haven’t been tested regularly.
+Chlamydia and gonorrhea testing is often performed together, since symptoms are similar and people who have one infection often test positive for the other.
+Testing for chlamydia and gonorrhea can be performed as soon as you think you’ve been exposed, but the most accurate test results are generally two to three weeks after exposure.

 If you test positive for chlamydia or gonorrhea, your doctor will prescribe antibiotics to cure the infection.
-However, antibiotics will not prevent you from getting either (or any other) STD again.
+However, antibiotics will not prevent you from getting either (or any other) STD/STI again.
 In 2023, a new strain of gonorrhea was identified in Massachusetts.
 This new strain has reduced response to the antibiotics used to treat it.
-To find out more and to get tested, contact your provider, or go to the Services Locator to find a testing site near you.
+To find out more and to get tested, contact your provider, or go to the services locator to find a testing site near you.

 And if you do test positive, make sure your partners get tested and treated as well.